ashraffyi/Data-Engineering-Capstone-Project/README.md

 In response to this ongoing public health emergency, Johns Hopkins University (JHU), a private research university in Maryland, USA, developed an interactive web-based dashboard hosted by their Center for Systems Science and Engineering (CSSE).
 The dashboard visualizes and tracks reported cases in real-time, illustrating the location and number of confirmed COVID-19 cases, deaths and recoveries for all affected countries.
 It is used by researchers, public health authorities, news agencies and the general public.

+The end case is to have 3 tab the data avaliable in Redshift so that we can build on my other project [Udacity-MLEN-CapstoneProject](https://github.com/sahussain/Udacity-MLEN-CapstoneProject) to forecast number of people cases (Confirmed, Deaths, Recovered, Active), Bed Utilization Rate caused by COVID-19 for a time duration of 30-days in United States based on historical data.
+This will help hospitals to better manage hospital's resource utilization.

 In that project we will desgine a ETL procress to import csv files form [csse_covid_19_daily_reports_us](https://github.com/CSSEGISandData/COVID-19/tree/master/csse_covid_19_data/csse_covid_19_daily_reports_us) by JHU which enriched by mapping USA Hospital Beds data from [USA Hospital Beds - COVID-19 | Definitive Healthcare](https://console.aws.amazon.com/dataexchange/home?region=us-east-1#/subscriptions/prod-ydzs6f2cju6qc).
 The fact table we will use [UID_ISO_FIPS_LookUp_Table.csv](https://github.com/CSSEGISandData/COVID-19/blob/master/csse_covid_19_data/UID_ISO_FIPS_LookUp_Table.csv "UID_ISO_FIPS_LookUp_Table.csv")

 This project will tackel the ETL procress using the following tools: